 The adult drain flies and larvae can be controlled by eliminating or reducing breeding sites.
 If the infestation is minor, pouring bleach into the floor trap will usually kill them.
 However, if that does not solve the problem, then you will need to kill them by thoroughly cleaning the drain lines and or sealing the floor trap.

 They continually seem to be in large numbers despite always killing them because eggs hatch in 32 to 48 hours when the temperature is above 20 degrees.
 The larvae mature in 9 to12 days and feed on the decaying organic matter that accumulates in the floor waste trap.
 The life cycle of drain flies is 1-3 weeks.
 Adults drain flies live about two weeks, with old ones dying and new ones emerging.
 They feed on the wastewater in the floor waste trap.
 During the day, the adults rest in shaded areas under the basin or on walls near plumbing fixtures and showers and baths.
 Most activity occurs during the evening when the flies are seen hovering about.

 Septic Tanks Breeders

-Thorough Cleaning of Drain and Traps
+Thorough Cleaning of Drains and Traps

-DrainPro – The Drain Fly Solution
+Drain PRO™ – The Drain Fly Solution

-Gary Mays from Whywait Plumbing has gone through this entire experience at his own home in the ensuite bathroom.
-Gary Mays also installed a DrainPro unit into the floor waste which prevents not only drain flies but also bacteria, odours and insects from exiting through the drain into the bathroom.
+In 2010 Gary and Michele Mays, the owners of Whywait Plumbing Services, went through this entire experience of drain flies invading their ensuite bathroom.
+Gary Mays installed a Drain PRO™ unit into the floor waste, which prevents not only drain flies but also bacteria, odours and insects from exiting through the drain into the bathroom.

-It is 3 years since he installed DrainPro units in all of all bathroom floor traps and they have completely eliminated the annoying tiny flies.
+It is three years since the installation of the Drain PRO™ units in all of the bathroom floor traps in their home, and they have eliminated the reoccurrence of the annoying tiny lazy drain flies.